 First production from the field was achieved in April 2018.
 The field produced 616,000 barrels of oil per day (bopd) in June 2022, which was the highest average monthly production volume since April 2018.
 Petrobras aims to produce more than two million barrels of oil equivalent per day (boepd) from the field by 2030.

-Buzios field discovery and exploration
+Búzios field discovery and exploration

-Buzios field was discovered in 2010 by the 2-ANP-1-RJS (Franco) discovery well, which flowed at an initial test rate of 50,000 barrels of oil equivalent per day (boepd) from the pre-salt reservoir.
+Located north of the giant Tupi field, Búzios field was discovered in 2010 by the 2-ANP-1-RJS (Franco) discovery well, which flowed at an initial test rate of 50,000boepd from the pre-salt reservoir.

 The extension well is known as 3-BRSA-1184-RJS (3-RJS-723/Franco Leste).
-It is situated 7.5km south-east of Franco and was completed in November 2013 to a total depth of 5,900m.
+It is situated 7.5km south-east of Franco and was completed to a total depth of 5,900m in November 2013.
 The well encountered a 396m column of oil.

 Petrobras acquired 3D seismic data for the entire area and drilled two mandatory wells, as well as six additional wells at the field.
 The oil quality is rated between 26º and 28º API.

 FPSOs for Búzios

 The deepwater field was developed using four floating, production, storage and offloading units (FPSOs), namely P-74, P-75, P-76 and P-77, which were converted from very large crude carriers (VLCCs).
 The P-76 is designed to have a daily production capacity of 180,000 barrels of oil and seven million m³ of gas, while the other three vessels have a designed daily production capacity of 150,000 barrels of oil and seven million m³ of gas.

 The P-74, P-75, P-76 and P-77 were installed within the Búzios 1, Búzios 2, Búzios 3 and Búzios 4 areas, respectively.